hybridgroup/artoo-pebble/README.md

 $ artoo connect scan
 ```

-Now you are ready to connect to the Sphero using the socket, in this example port 4567:
+Now you are ready to connect to the Pebble using the socket, in this example port 4567:

 ```
 artoo connect serial pebble 4567